 Our shared vision is to be a major global contributor to the creation of knowledge that leads to improved child health.
 To achieve this, we have reorganized our programs and identified three areas of excellence in which we wish to develop our leadership and focus our efforts: Genetics and Development; Maternal, Fetal, and Newborn Health; and Children’s Health and Therapeutics.
-Internationally renowned child health researchers, Dr. Christopher Pin, Dr. Kaiping Yang, and Dr. Kathy Speechley chair our divisions.
+Internationally renowned child health researchers, Dr. Christopher Pin, Dr. Michelle Mottola, and Dr. Kathy Speechley chair our divisions.

 With over 100 principle investigators and associated scientists and 80 graduate students, our teams are involved in collaborative efforts to improve diagnostics, and patient care, progress drug therapies, and develop personalized approaches to medicine.
 Their activities encompass basic, clinical and population-based research that make a difference to the health and wellbeing of children.